Welcome to 6PJ!

-    We have two up and coming trips: One to St Mary’s Church to understand the origin of The Witney Feast; the other an exciting trip to Oxford Fire Station for Young Citizens.
+We have two up and coming trips: One to St Mary’s Church; the other an exciting trip to Oxford Fire Station for Young Citizens.
 Later in the term, they will be visiting ‘Steam’ in Swindon as part of the history topic on World War 11.
 A variety of hands-on workshops will give the children more of an understanding of what it was like to be a wartime child e.g. sitting in an air raid shelter during a night time raid while learning how people passed the time and pretending to be evacuees arriving at a train station.

-We hope that the class timetable is useful – each child also has a printed copy to refer to at home.
+We hope that the class timetable is useful which shows when homework is given out and expected in – each child will also have a printed copy to refer to at home.

 Already this term in science, the class have been enthusiastically investigating the topic of Light.
 Each lesson starts with the BIG QUESTION where the class investigate and explore through the process of MODELLING.
 For example, when the class were given the big question of ‘How do we see?’ they were given a torch, shoebox and scissors to create a model to demonstrate the answer to this question.
-Their explanations were recorded by the children in an app called SEESAW and you are able to see these videos via our school home link HOMEROOM.
+Their explanations were recorded by the children in an app called SEESAW.

 SEESAW is an app which allows the children to take ownership of their learning and to reflect on their progress over time as they record their learning for an audience.
 The children enjoy showing off their learning by videoing their successes: They find it a great tool which enables them to articulate and model their work which supports their written work.
 As a parent, you will be able to view their work by scanning the QR code in their books which you are always welcome to come in and do – parents evening is an ideal opportunity.